 As we optimize only two goals, we can further define, without loss of generality:

-where $w_1 = \alpha$ is the relative importance of predictive accuracy, and $w_2 = 1 - \alpha$ is the relative importance of fairness.
+where $w_1 = \alpha$ is the relative importance of predictive performance, and $w_2 = 1 - \alpha$ is the relative importance of fairness.
 Our task is hence reduced to finding the hyperparameter configuration $\lambda$ from a pre-defined hyperparameter search space $\Lambda$ that maximizes the scalar objective function $g(\lambda)$:

-From an implementation standpoint, all models are evaluated in both fairness and predictive accuracy metrics on a holdout validation set.
-Computing fairness does not incur significant extra computational cost, as it is based on the same predictions used to estimate predictive accuracy.
-Additionally, fairness off-the-shelf assessment libraries are readily available~\citep{Saleiro2018}.
+From an implementation standpoint, all models are evaluated in both fairness and predictive performance metrics on a holdout validation set.
+Computing fairness does not incur significant extra computational cost, as it is based on the same predictions used to estimate predictive performance.
+Additionally, fairness off-the-shelf assessment libraries are readily available~\cite{Saleiro2018}.

 In order to find all Pareto optimal solutions we must vary the weighting parameter $\alpha \in \left[ 0, 1 \right]$.
 Nonetheless, $\alpha$ may indicate some predefined objective preference.
-For instance, in a punitive ML setting, an organization may decide it is willing to spend $x$\$ per each $1$ less false positive in the underprivileged class\footnote{In a punitive setting, the advised fairness metric is the ratio of group-wise false positive rates, also known as \textit{predictive equality}~\citep{Saleiro2018,Corbett-Davies2017}.}, materializing an explicit fairness-accuracy trade-off.
+For instance, in a punitive ML setting, an organization may decide it is willing to spend $x$\$ per each $1$ less false positive in the underprivileged class\footnote{In a punitive setting, the advised fairness metric is the ratio of group-wise FPRs, also known as \textit{predictive equality}~\cite{Saleiro2018,Corbett-Davies2017}.}, materializing an explicit fairness-performance trade-off.
 If no specific trade-off arises from domain knowledge beforehand, then the set of all Pareto optimal models should be displayed, and the decision on which trade-off to employ should be left to the model's stakeholders.